Thomas specialises in clinical negligence, professional negligence, and personal injury law.

 Failed, mismanaged or under-settled clinical negligence / injury litigation

 Thomas’ professional indemnity practice has a particular focus on cases pertaining to failed clinical negligence or personal injury litigation and allegedly under-settled claims.
 Representative work includes:

-CP & Anor v A Firm of Solicitors (Settled at Mediation in November 2021), this was a potentially extremely high value claim where Thomas acted for the a firm of solicitors alleged to have mishandled a complicated clinical negligence claim, leading to it having been struck out at an early stage
+CP & Anor v A Firm of Solicitors (Settled at Mediation in November 2021), acted for a firm of solicitors alleged to have mishandled a complicated and potentially extremely high value claim clinical negligence claim struck out at an early stage

 SE v GC (1) TH (2) (2019 ongoing), instructed on behalf of a barrister in a very high value case where it is alleged that a child’s personal injury case was dramatically under-settled many years ago, where the co-defendants are the claimant’s former solicitors and her instructed medical expert

 T v a Firm (1) B (2) (Settled at Mediation in September 2020), acting for a barrister in a claim where it was alleged that the underlying personal injury claim was substantially under-settled

 He also represents both claimant and defendants in cases concerning negligence by lawyers in other forums.
 Representative work includes: